-3.2 Partnership Outcomes Framework
+3.2 Partnership outcomes framework

-Figure 3 outlines an Outcomes Framework for the Partnership.
-It shows that the broader (shared) goal for the Partnership is to ensure the Great Barrier Reef continues to improve on its Outstanding Universal Value every decade between now and 2050 to be a natural wonder for each successive generation to come4.
-The Partnership is expected to achieve a significant, measurable improvement in the health of the Great Barrier Reef World Heritage Area via three specific outcome areas, which collectively frame the ways in which the Partnership will build on and support delivery of the Reef 2050 Plan.
+Figure 4 outlines an Outcomes Framework for the Partnership.
+It shows that the broader (shared) goal for the Partnership is to ensure the Great Barrier Reef is sustained as a living natural and cultural wonder of the world4.
+As per the Grant Agreement, the Partnership is expected to achieve a significant, measurable improvement in the health of the Great Barrier Reef World Heritage Area...underpinned by innovation, science and community engagement via three specific outcome areas, which collectively frame the ways in which the Partnership will build on and support delivery of the Reef 2050 Plan.
 These are: